cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 Your mission, in the next hour, is to fix the codebase below to get rid of this bug.
 Use print statements to help you!

-**Each student has been emailed a customized codebase to find the bug and modify.**
+**Each student has access to a customized codebase to find the bug and modify.**

 This is a (slightly modified) example of a real bug we encountered while writing this code.
 Note that the codebase is imperfect and realistic for a library you might find online or inherit: comments are sparse because the developer was in a rush and/or writing the code for themselves, functions are expected to be understood by looking at their contents, and the JSON files are enormous and virtually illegible due to their size.
 However, when this bug was live, we were able to isolate it and fix it in less than five minutes (though, to be fair, we were familiar with the codebase having written it ourselves).
 You have a full hour to figure out the issue, with the same tools that we used: debugging print statements!

 ## The codebase and dataset

-Three python files, one of which contains the code that you need to fix. **These files will be emailed to you at the start of the timed assessment.**
+Three python files, one of which contains the code that you need to fix. **These files will only be available at the start of the timed assessment.**
 * course_list_imports_buggy.py
 * BS_2019_courses_buggy.py
 * utils_buggy.py